 The Public Guardian is a public official who can be appointed to be the guardian of an adult with a disability.
 The Public Guardian would fulfil the same duties as a private guardian.
-The Public Guardian can be appointed by the Board, but also be appointed by a person who wishes to appoint an enduring guardian.
-The Board will set out the various types of decisions that the Public Guardian can make.
+The Public Guardian can be appointed by the Tribunal, but also be appointed by a person who wishes to appoint an enduring guardian.
+The Tribunal will set out the various types of decisions that the Public Guardian can make.
 Under an enduring guardianship, a person can make the same conditions toward a Public Guardian as toward any other appointee.

 An Enduring Guardian